 Whether through research, teaching, or directing the Department's advising program, I see my work as a vehicle for prompting critical thought and promoting constructive social change.
 My research interests include the subjective and social implications of media images hypermasculinity and the hypersexualization of young girls, the commercialization of children's culture, and the health and environmental impacts of media driven consumerism.
 My current research explores consent and coercion in adolescents' and young women's sexual experiences, focusing on the roles of pornography and other media messages in college students' experiences and perceptions of "hooking up."
+I am also studying the impacts of Title IX and other campus rape policies on feminist pedagogy, research, and advocacy.
 My scholarship sits at the nexus of social and developmental psychology, critical cultural studies, and feminist media studies, with a particular focus on issues of gender, race, class, and sexuality.

 Introduction to Media and Culture; Peer Advising and Leadership Seminar; Media and Children's Culture; Media and the Construction of Gender